13 Epic Emotional Traps of Clouded Judgment

 Take a Step Back.
 When you recognize strong emotions, take a moment to step back from the situation.
 This can help you create a mental and emotional distance, allowing you to think more clearly because strong emotions don’t let you make rational decisions.

 Breathe and Relax.
 Deep breathing exercises and relaxation techniques can help calm your nervous system.
-Taking a few deep breaths can reduce the physiological response to stress and anxiety in order to be able to make balanced decisions.
+Taking a few deep breaths can reduce the physiological response to stress and anxiety and help people make balanced decisions.

 Seek Perspective.
 Talk to a trusted friend or colleague about the situation.
 They can provide an outside perspective and offer advice or insight you might have yet to consider.